bbrown1867/dashcam-rs/README.md

 ## Embedded Rust

 ### Conclusions
-Overall, creating this prototype with Rust was much more enjoyable than C/C++.
-Here are my big picture takeaways:
+Overall, creating this prototype with Rust was much more enjoyable than similar projects I've done with C/C++.
+Here are the main takeaways:
 * __Language__: A lot of ink has been spilled about the benefits of the borrow checker and the ownership model in Rust, but what I enjoyed the most about the language was more minor features like `Option`, `Result<T, E>`, closures, and `match` statements.
 They made the code cleaner and process of writing code more ergonomic.
 * __Ecosystem__: The abstractions built by the embedded Rust community for peripheral access (PACs) are hugely helpful.
 Being able to set or clear a single bit in a register with a series of zero-cost function calls is very useful in embedded software.
 * __Tooling__: The tooling (`cargo`, `probe-rs`, `rust-analyzer`, etc.) is miles ahead of other languages I've used for embedded.
 Being able to download dependencies, build code, flash the target, and open a debug window in a single command (`cargo embed`) that works _out of the box_ is amazing!